 Such plan was practically split in two main directions: internally and externally to the project.
 Internal innovation was fostered thanks to the PREDICT-6G Innovation Program, meant to increase the innovation acumen of project partners thanks to a set of actions driven by the Innovation Manager (Valerio Frascolla, INT) of the project.
 Externally innovation was fostered by the measures mentioned in the previous paragraph and, e.g., by filing patents and protecting Intellectual Properties (IP) generated by consortium partners, by creating new or enhanced products, and by showcasing Proof of Concepts (PoC) and other means of impacting targeted markets with project results.

 Exploitation

 IP and patents

-The following patents have been reported to the project during the RP2, a total of 9 patents have been reported along the complete duration of the project, as detailed in the following Table.

-Table 9.
-IP reported in RP 2